pbkwee/deshellshock/README.md

 This is an initial release.
 Needs testing on different distros.
 Use at your own risk.
 Please contribute back patches for errors and additional distros.

-CVE-2014-7186, CVE-2014-7187 are currently undisclosed.
-So there are no fixes at the time of writing.
-Keeping an eye on http://ftp.gnu.org/gnu/bash/bash-3.2-patches/ for something later than 54 and on https://security-tracker.debian.org/tracker/source-package/bash to not list CVE-2014 open issues.